 BIO 116: HUMAN ANATOMY AND PHYSIOLOGY II.
 This course is a continuation of Human Anatomy and Physiology I in which the circulatory, respiratory, digestive, urinary, reproductive, and endocrine systems are studied.
-Prerequisite: BIO 115.Three hours of lecture and one three-hour laboratory per week.
+Prerequisite: BIO 112, BIO 115, or consent of instructor.
+Three hours of lecture and one three-hour laboratory per week.
 CREDIT: FOUR SEMESTER HOURS.

 BIO 205: SPECIAL TOPICS IN BIOLOGY FOR NON-MAJORS.
 This topic is a study of biological areas of interest, along with the fundamental concepts necessary for understanding.
 For example, areas could be human disease, animal behavior, human ecology, or many others.
 A multi-disciplinary approach will be used in instruction.
-Prerequisite: English 101.
-This course or Biology 102 will satisfy three hours of the

-General Education Science requirement, but both courses cannot be taken to satisfy six hours.
+Prerequisite: English 101.This course or Biology 102 will satisfy three hours of the General Education Science requirement, but both courses cannot be taken to satisfy six hours.
 This course does not count towards a major in Biology.
 CREDIT: THREE SEMESTER HOURS

 BIO 211: BASIC NUTRITION.
 This course consists of a study of nutrition for all individuals.
 Digestion, metabolism, and diet therapy are introduced.
-Prerequisite: BIO 116 or consent of instructor.
-Three hours lecture.
+Prerequisite: BIO 112 or, BIO 116, or consent of instructor.
+Three hours lecture per week.
 CREDIT: THREE SEMESTER HOURS.

 BIO 221: CELL BIOLOGY.
 This course is a study of the morphology and physiology of cells and cell organelles; diversity of cell types resulting from cell specialization; mechanisms by which cells reproduce, develop, and evolve; methodology by which cell physiology and morphology are studied.
-Pre-requisites: BIO 112, BIO 112, CHE 115 or consent of instructor.
+Pre-requisites: BIO 111, BIO 112, CHE 115 or consent of instructor.
 Three hours of lecture and one three-hour laboratory per week.
 CREDIT: FOUR SEMESTER HOURS.